-Covid-19: Robin Swann says 'time not right' for restrictions' return
+Covid-19: More than 12,000 vaccine doses given out at weekend

 "I don't think we are at that point yet about putting more restrictions back in," he told BBC News NI.

-"The executive meets again in the first week in September in regards to what's still in place and what we'll look in regards to the next steps, and that's where that decision will be made."
+"The executive meets again in the first week in September in regards to what's still in place and what we'll look at in regards to the next steps, and that's where that decision will be made."

-On Sunday, 11 more coronavirus-related deaths were reported and another 1,485 cases
+Nine more coronavirus-related deaths and another 1,320 cases were reported on Monday.

-It is estimated that more than 8,000 first doses of the Covid-19 vaccine were administered in Northern Ireland in the past two days.
+Dr Patricia Donnelly, who leads the vaccination programme in Northern Ireland, called the weekend's vaccination effort "a significant achievement".

-The total is still being counted and the exact number is expected to be announced later.
+Speaking on BBC News NI's Good Morning Ulster, she said: "I do want to make sure we thank all those involved in delivering this enormous effort.

 On Sunday evening, the final Covid-19 vaccine was administered at Belfast's largest vaccination centre, the SSE Arena.